Elijah-Cook-Code/SeamRipper/README.md

 # SETUP INSTRUCTIONS (api version)

-1)download the refactor-api-integration branch
+1) download the refactor-api-integration branch

-2)open the brach/sln in vs code
+2) open the brach/sln in vs code

-3)open the package manager console in vs-
+3) open the package manager console in vs-

-4)cd to the directory that contains the SeamRipperAPI project-
+4) cd to the directory that contains the SeamRipperAPI project-

-5)once there run "dotnet run"- (leave running)
+5) once there run "dotnet run"- (leave running)

-6)should build and launch the api-
+6) should build and launch the api-

-7)it should create a local host, something like this in the package manager console "http://Localhost:5047/"
+7) it should create a local host, something like this in the package manager console "http://Localhost:5047/"

-8)copy that
+8) copy that

-9)then go to the "SeamRipper" Project in the sln, navigate to the mauiprogram.cs file
+9) then go to the "SeamRipper" Project in the sln, navigate to the mauiprogram.cs file

 10)go to line 32 in the code or around there and find this line